Geometric Approach to Light Rings in Axially Symmetric Spacetimes: Introduction

 There are several approaches for studying circular photon orbits (or other particles' circular orbits) in the gravitational fields.
-The conventional approach employs the effective potential of photons moving in gravitational fields \cite{Perlick2022,Hioki2008,Johannsen2013,Cunha2017b,Hartle2021,WangMZ2022,Bolokhov2025,Destounis2023,Vertogradov2024,Padhye2024}.
-This approach has proven highly valuable for analytically or numerically solving the photon orbit for a given specific gravitational source (with explicit spacetime metric expressions).
-However, it may become less convenient when investigating general features of photon orbits that are universally held for arbitrary and unspecific spacetime metrics, rather than dealing with a particular gravitational source with a known spacetime metric form.
+The conventional approach employs the effective potential of photons moving in gravitational fields \cite{Perlick2022,Hioki2008,Johannsen2013,Cunha2017b,Hartle2021,WangMZ2022,Bolokhov2025,Destounis2023,Vertogradov2024,Padhye2024,SongY2025}.
+This approach has proven highly valuable for analytically or numerically solving the photon orbit when a specific gravitational source is given (with explicit spacetime metric expressions).
+However, it may be less convenient when investigating general features of photon orbits that are universally applicable to arbitrary spacetime metrics, rather than dealing with a particular gravitational source with a known explicit metric form.
 To circumvent this limitation, topological approaches to circular photon orbits have emerged \cite{Cunha2017,Cunha2018,Cunha2020,WeiSW2020}.
 For each circular orbit, topological invariants of auxiliary vector fields can be assigned, such as the topological index of vector fields, Brouwer's degree of mapping, and topological charge of Duan's $\phi$ mapping.
-This kind of approach has inspired a number of works on circular orbits and black hole topology \cite{Cunha2024,WeiSW2022a,WeiSW2022b,Afshar2023,Afshar2024a,Afshar2024b,WuD2024,WeiSW2023,WeiSW2024,BaiNC2023}, providing us with new insights and pathways for investigating general characteristics of circular orbits, topological structure of spacetimes, and the nature of gravitational fields.
+This kind of approach has inspired numerous studies on circular orbits and black hole topology \cite{Cunha2024,WeiSW2022a,WeiSW2022b,Afshar2023,Afshar2024a,Afshar2024b,WuD2024,WeiSW2023,WeiSW2024,BaiNC2023,SongY2025b}, offering us new insights and pathways for investigating the general characteristics of circular orbits, the topological structure of spacetimes, and the nature of gravitational fields.